msheliga1/hw18MongoSocialAPI/README.md

             - If refspec error, be sure you changed master to main.

     Create a nice long READ.md file!!
 (Modify prior projects.)
+    Determine worrking mp1428 folder:
+        Read the readme.
+Found new code in Main.
+Found my code in Develop (sounds simple, but took PITA while.)
     NPM: Do "npm init --y" BEFORE "npm install" to avoide ENOENT err.
          Do "npm install" (or "nmp i")
          Do "npm run seed"
             - Corrected insertOne to create.
 Fortunately, I did this in class per Andrew!
+         Do "npm run dev".
+Server came up first time.
+    Prior Project:
+        Familiarized myself with api/students and api/students/:id routes.
+Lots and lots of data.
+        Familiarized myself with other routes and general course has [students], student has [assignments] layout.
+        Noted that routes exist for creating courses, etc.
+    BackUp:
+        Before beginning work, copied entire Main to MainOrig.
+Also saved a copy of README.md.

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)
         - Deployed code name always msheliga1/github.io/RepoName !!